CooperExchange/database/README.md

 # Cooper Exchange
 The current respository is the database code for Cooper Exchange.

+## To-do list
+- [ ] Use Java to add a new user
+- [ ] Use Java to process login
+- [ ] Use Java to update username, email, first name, and last name
+- [ ] Use Java to deposit and withdraw account balance
+- [ ] Use Java to reset an account

 ## Setup local database via Docker
 Set up a local Postgres database via Docker